Topics of plans for the section "Knowledge"

 6. Influence of the state of the country's economy on the possibility of using the modeling method.

 C8.
-You will prepare a detailed answer on the topic " Place of history in the knowledge of man and society».
+You have to prepare a detailed answer on the topic " The place of history in the knowledge of man and society».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-The inconsistency of the ordinary and scientific perception of the past.
+The inconsistency of ordinary and scientific perception of the past.

 a) history and modernity;